uofajillian/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

 #.
 Under **Add New Component**, click **Problem**, click the **Advanced** tab,
    and then click **Peer Assessment**.
 #.
 In the Problem component that appears, click **Edit**.

+.. note:: After you publish an ORA assignment, you can no longer change its rubric or the point values associated with each criteria in the rubric.
+   However, you can modify due dates and the weight of the ORA assignment within your grading policy after you publish an ORA assignment.

 .. _PA Add Prompt: